d-cook/SomethingNew/Concepts.md

 ### Blurring the line between compile-time and runtime execution, script and executable, meta and non-meta.
 ### Blurring the line between programming (code) and user interaction (UI)
 ### Not imposing a prescriptive way of doing things (e.g. programming language, code frameworks, set-in-stone UI, etc.)
-### Instead of many different things with different interfaces and specifications, have fewer general things.
-  * An AST structure can model both code & data, but also (for example) files & folders, or settings.
 ### Projectional editing
 ### Simplicity over complexity
 ### Simplicity of underlying structure, or of mechanism for creating it?
 Maybe there should be no (or little) distinction between the two
   * Compare JavaScript to other languages: Most declarations are not fundamentally different than any other imperative code.
 ### Think of programming language as a way to specify a program using a grammar.
 What if instead of a grammar, you used an API to create program constructs and make API calls to manipulate, validate, and build it?
 It would be very easy to extend however you like.
 Also, extend this idea to UI
 ### Specify structure, or specify process that generates structure?
-### Universal support for viewing, editing, and serializing a common object model (AST)
 ### Rather than depending on separate things (programming language, IDE, editor, etc.), each piece of software should be its own self-contained tool for doing all this, capable of editing its own "language"/compiler (if relevent), UI, etc.
 ### Dynamic structure/language versus static (that is, making structure implicit in itself rather than "stripped away" or held to a rigid calculus)
   * Related to software having its own self-contained editor, language, compiler, and UI